Krishnaveni356/Krishnaveni356/README.md

 <h3 align="center">Passionate about creating intelligent automation with AI and RPA tools.</h3>

 # 💫 About Me:
+🌱 Currently exploring **Data Structures and Algorithms (DSA)** using **Java** to strengthen my problem-solving and logic-building skills — aiming to crack high-level coding interviews and build a strong foundation in computer science.

+Building AI agents with automation workflows.<br>
+Projects involving intelligent automation, AI agents, and workflow orchestration.<br>
+Advanced use of RPA tools, scaling AI workflows.<br>
+UiPath, n8n, Hugging Face.<br>
-Building AI agents with automation workflows.<br>Projects involving intelligent automation, AI agents, and workflow orchestration.<br>Advanced use of RPA tools, scaling AI workflows<br>UiPath, n8n, Hugging Face.<br>AI + RPA integration, building automation workflows, and deploying AI agents on cloud platforms.<br>I love combining creative thinking with automation to solve real-world problems — and I’m always excited to explore new tools and technologies!
+AI + RPA integration, building automation workflows, and deploying AI agents on cloud platforms.<br>
+I love combining creative thinking with automation to solve real-world problems — and I’m always excited to explore new tools and technologies!<br><br>

 ## 🌐 Socials: